Batá drum: Gender and sexuality

-Parts of the Batá
+Parts of the batá

 In Cuba, the batá consists of a set of three tapered cylinders of various sizes.
 Iyá, the largest, is referred to as "mother drum".
 Itótele, the middle one, and Okónkolo, the smallest, are called "father" and "baby", respectively.
 In Nigeria, there are five sizes of batá, which can be played either by hand, or using a leather play strap.
-In Matanzas, the older Batá lineages play with one hand and the sole of a shoe or other improvised strap.
-In Cuba, it is common to see the drums decorated with small bells and chimes, which are called Saworoide or "Saworo" in Yorubaland and Chaworoide or "Chaworo" in Cuba; such bells are attached to one or two "igbaju" leather straps for mounting on the Iya.
+In Matanzas, the older batá lineages play with one hand and the sole of a shoe or other improvised strap.
+In Cuba, it is common to see the drums decorated with small bells and chimes, which are called Saworoide or "Saworo" in Yorubaland and Chaworoide or "Chaworó" in Cuba; such bells are attached to one or two "igbaju" leather straps for mounting on the Iya.
 The larger drum head is called the "enu", while the smaller is the "chacha".

-In Yoruba land, Bata drum has different parts which are:
+In Yoruba land, batá drums have different parts, which are: